ranjithshegde/ccls.nvim/README.md

 </details>

-**Note:** For these disabling mechanisms to be attached to the initiated/running ccls insttance, you will have to configure the server through the plugin either using `lsp = {lspconfig = {my_config_table}}` or `lsp={server={my_0.8.config}}` as descried earlier.
+**Note:** For these disabling mechanisms to be attached to the initiated/running ccls instance, you will have to configure the server through the plugin either using `lsp = {lspconfig = {my_config_table}}` or `lsp={server={my_0.8.config}}` as descried earlier.